 Try a sample application on your own cluster

-The Showcase application is a sample application that we built.
-It generates load, enabling you to explore and experiment with Optimize Live on your own cluster: You can view, generate, and apply recommendations, and observe how our machine learning rightsizes workloads.
-You can also set values to generate recommendations based on your organizational needs.
+The Showcase application is a sample application we developed to create load, enabling you to experiment with Optimize Live on your own cluster: generate, view, and apply recommendations, observe how our machine learning rightsizes workloads, and set values to generate recommendations based on your organizational needs.

-This application creates one Kubernetes Deployment (workload) that generates variable load using one CPU core for 24 hours.
+This application creates a single Kubernetes Deployment (workload) that generates variable load using one CPU core for 24 hours.
 Optimize Live collects metrics on this workload and generates recommendations to rightsize it.

-Ten minutes after installation, you’ll receive an initial recommendation — a collection of proposed optimized settings — and see graphs that compare actual CPU and memory usage to those recommended settings.
-As Optimize Live collects more metrics, you can view the potential impact of recommendations and see the usage patterns on which Optimize Live builds its recommendations.
+Ten minutes after installation, you’ll receive an initial recommendation—a collection of proposed optimized settings—and graphs that compare actual CPU and memory usage with the recommended settings.
+As Optimize Live collects more metrics, you can view the potential impact of recommendations and see the usage patterns on which Optimize Live bases its recommendations.

 Prerequisites